ballerina-platform/ballerina-distribution/examples/ftp-service-read-write/ftp_service_read_write.md

-# Listener
+# Service Read/Write

-The FTP listener is used to receive file/directory changes that occur in a remote location using the FTP protocol.
-This sample includes receiving file/directory related change events from a listener with default configurations using the default port.
+The FTP service is used to receive file/directory changes that occur in a remote location using the FTP protocol.
+This sample includes receiving file/directory related change events from a listener and using the `append` api of the `ftp:Caller` to interact with the FTP server.

 For more information on the underlying module, see the [`ftp` module](https://lib.ballerina.io/ballerina/ftp/latest/).